Hard Liquor Alcohol Content

 - Same alcohol as one 5-ounce glass of wine (12% ABV)

-- Hits your bloodstream in minutes - not hours like beer
+- Hits your bloodstream faster than beer or wine

 - Can cause rapid intoxication if consumed quickly